IWWF* DISABLED WATR SKIING

 Glen Sidman, AUS (17) – alternate

-Six of the nine voting Council members are former or current elite athletes, three of whom competed in the 2017 world tournament.
-A fourth, the first disabled athlete to be inducted into the IWWF HOF (13) and the USA HOF (15), served as 2017 Worlds CJ, also a first.
-Tech Co. co-chair Paul Airey is a former member of the British team and Jamie McDonald is still competing at a record breaking level.
-One of the three alternates is a former elite athlete as well.
+Four of the nine voting Council members are former or current elite athletes.
+Bill Bowness, the first disabled athlete to be inducted into the IWWF HOF (13) and the USA HOF (15), served as 2017 Worlds CJ, a first.

 RULES

 In 1989, each Confederation had its own set of IWSF World Rules for the Disabled.
 By 1991, one set of rules, keyed to the IWSF able-bodied rules, had been approved.
 A more sophisticated set was finalized, including all the necessary appendices, and keyed specifically, rule by rule, to the IWSF rules in 1992.
-1994 witnessed the addition of a tournament handbook which by 2001 contained sections on classification, interpretations, and records (record standards and a complete record series).
-The diagrams out of the Handbook were put in to a sperate addendum in 2007.
+1994 witnessed the addition of a tournament handbook, which by 2001 contained sections on classification, interpretations, and records (record standards and a complete record series).
+The diagrams out of the Handbook were put into a separate addendum in 2007.

 RECORDS/RANKING LISTS